LostLuma/server-stats/README.md

 ## Information

-Allows recording player statistics on legacy servers using the modern statistics system introduced in 1.7.
+Allows recording player statistics on older versions using the modern statistics system introduced in 1.7.
-Previously statistics were stored client-side, shared between all your worlds, and often reset themselves.
+Without Server Stats statistics are stored client-side, shared between all worlds, and can randomly reset.

 To see your own statistics you can either install Server Stats on the client as well as the server to sync
-them whenever you join a single- or multiplayer world using the mod or upgrade to Minecraft 1.7.x or above.
+them whenever you join a single- or multiplayer world using the mod or update to Minecraft 1.7.x or above.

 > [!TIP]
 > To see your own statistics in 11w48a (1.1 snapshot) and earlier install [OSL](https://modrinth.com/mod/osl) on client and server.

-As Server Stats is intended to also be used by players eventually upgrading to Minecraft 1.8 (and beyond!)
+As Server Stats is also intended to be used by players eventually upgrading to Minecraft 1.8 (and beyond!)
 it also includes a statistics upgrade system to convert ID-based statistics to resource location based ones.

 ## Installation